Work in Progress

-- Peter G. Mordaunt (b.
-1942) was born in Bootle, Lancashire.
-He now lives in Perth
+- Nathan James Peter Mordaunt (b.
+1995), born in Tauranga, New Zealand.
+He now lives in Perth.

 - Richard Mordaunt (b.
 1943) was born in Bootle, Lancashire.
-He now lives in Queensland.
+He now lives in Penrith, Sydney..
 I am grateful to his former wife, Jacqueline, who kindly contacted me with additional information about the family.

 - Amber Melanie Mordaunt (b.
 1977)

 - George D. Mordaunt (b.
 1944) was born in Bootle, Lancashire.
 He now lives in Sydney

 - Walter F. Mordaunt (b.
 1946) was born in Bootle, Lancashire.
 He now lives in Penrith, Sydney.
 He has a stage name Cal.

 - Dorothy Mordaunt (b. ?).
 She now lives in Melbourne

 - Anne Mordaunt (b. ?).
 She now lives in Queensland